peterahrens/PigeonArtifactPLDI2022/README.txt

 density on some systems.
 default_p_series: The runtime of the default kernel on these inputs.
 default_p_series: The runtime of the autotuned kernel on these inputs.

+8. [optional] If you'd like to take a look at the code which generates these results, you can start with the scripts themselves (e.g. spmv.jl) which set up the kernels to be benchmarked, and the file `paper.jl`.
+The file `paper.jl` does most of the test harnessing, and makes several calls to functions in our autotuning infrastructure, `Pigeon.jl`.